FabioLopez841/FabioLopez841/README.md

 <p align="center">

+## About Me

-With a background in **Business Administration**, I bring a strong business-oriented perspective to data analysis—always focused on solving real problems and supporting decision-making with evidence.
+With a background in **Business Administration**, I bring a strong business-oriented mindset to data analysis—always focused on solving real-world problems and supporting decision-making with solid evidence.

+Beyond the professional aspect, I have a **genuine interest in the automotive and mining industries**.
+These sectors have always fascinated me, and I truly enjoy exploring how data can improve operations, predict outcomes, and reveal patterns in such complex environments.
+Working with data from these fields is not just part of my career—it's a **personal passion**.

-I'm also a **father to a one-year-old son**, which drives me every day to grow, learn, and build a meaningful career in the data field.
-Balancing parenthood and professional development has taught me the value of focus, discipline, and purpose.
+I'm also a **father to a one-year-old son**, which motivates me every day to grow, learn, and build a meaningful and sustainable career in the data field.
+Balancing parenthood with professional development has taught me the value of focus, discipline, and purpose.
 ---

-  I use tools like <strong>Python</strong>, <strong>SQL</strong>, and <strong>Power BI</strong> to clean, analyze, and visualize data.
+I use tools like **Python**, **SQL**, and **Power BI** to clean, analyze, and visualize data—always aiming to **turn raw information into clear, actionable insights**.

-  I'm passionate about turning raw data into meaningful insights.
+---

 </p>
 ---
 <p align="center">